agateblue/django-dynamic-preferences/docs/installation.rst

             # WARNING: enabling this feature can cause data corruption if multiple users
             # use the same list view at the same time, see https://code.djangoproject.com/ticket/11313
             'ADMIN_ENABLE_CHANGELIST_FORM': False,

+            # Should we enable the admin module for user preferences ?
+            'ENABLE_USER_PREFERENCES': True,

+            # Customize how you can access preferences from managers.
+The default is to
+            # separate sections and keys with two underscores.
+This is probably not a settings you'll
+            # want to change, but it's here just in case
+            'SECTION_KEY_SEPARATOR': '__',

         }